jsanchesleao/require-bean/README.md

 This method registers the bean as a singleton, meaning that every time you request it, the same instance will be returned to you

+Notice that the singletons' scope is the enclosing container.
+Different container instances will have different singleton instances.

 * container.register_proto( bean_name, bean_function )

 Registers the bean as a template for creating beans, meaning that each time you request it, a different instance will be returned